smarter-project/smart-camera-hybrid-application/README.md

 ## Hardware platform

-For this demo we are using the iMX8M-Mini-EVK [^2] from NXP.
+For this demo we are using the iMX8M-Mini-EVK [IMX8MMEVK] from NXP.
 The i.MX8M MINI LPDDR4 EVK board is a platform designed to show the most commonly used features of the i.MX 8M Mini Applications Processor in a small and low-cost package.
-The i.MX 8M Mini Quad applications processor [^3] contains 4x Cortex-A53 @ 1.8 GHz and 1x Cortex-M4 @ 400 MHz.
+The i.MX 8M Mini Quad applications processor [SoC] contains 4x Cortex-A53 @ 1.8 GHz and 1x Cortex-M4 @ 400 MHz.
 The EVK board has 2GB LPDDR4, 16GB eMMC and 32GB QSPI NOR.

 ## Software